jmwu1997/shop/README.md

 Page template: Most are taken from bootstrap with modifications to it.

 ## file locations
-All backend files are in the backend folder.
+All backend files are in the backend folder.<br>
 Frontend source codes are in frontend/src/app directory